-(a) Basis of accounting
+(a) Basis of preparation

-The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001 and Australian Accounting Standards.
-The financial report was authorised for issue in accordance with a resolution of the Directors on 10 August 2011.
+The financial report is a general purpose financial report, for a for profit entity, which has been prepared in accordance with the requirements of the Corporations Act 2001 and Australian Accounting Standards.
+The financial report was authorised for issue in accordance with a resolution of the Directors on 14 August 2013.